The Life Sciences Law Review: Japan

 There was one case in which this special procedure was applied, which involved the importation of an influenza vaccine produced by non-Japanese manufacturers.

-Under the 2019-Amendment, a system for confirming the import of unapproved pharmaceuticals in Japan shall be formally legalised.
-In parallel, the confirmation step shall be subject to investigations by drug enforcement officers.
-These amendments shall be in force by December 2021.
+Under the 2019 Amendment, a system for confirming the import of unapproved pharmaceuticals in Japan was formally legalised as of September 2020.
+In parallel, the confirmation step was legislated to be subject to investigations by drug enforcement officers.

 v Pre-market clearance